AntonioMartinezFernandez/k8s-resources/install-k0s.md

 ## Install and start Control Plane (Master)

-0. Configure a static IP in the server
+0. Configure a static IP in the server (this server could be a VM, VPS, AWS EC2 instance... with a debian based distro installed -i.e. ubuntu server-)
 1. Install

 ```bash